coshinen/blog/pages/quotes.md

 > * When I was at college, I suffered from the curious delusion that I was there to study.
 > * Nothing is without fault.

+> Professor Albus Dumbledore, Harry Potter and the Chamber of Secrets:
+> * It is not our abilities that show what we truly are.
+It is our choices.

 > Professor Severus Snape, Harry Potter and the Philosopher's Stone:
 > * Clearly, fame isn't everything...